 Thinning is the selective removal of trees undertaken to improve the growth rate and health of the remaining trees reducing competition and maximising the selected crop tree growth.
-The degree of thinning depends on the wood market that is targeted.
-The basic regime for our forests is a saw log programme by which the stocking will be reduced from 1000 sph to 500 sph, with a mean crop height of 14-16 metres.
+The basic regime for our forests is a saw log programme by which the stocking will be reduced from 1000 sph to 500 sph, at a mean crop height of 14-16 metres.